greatbsky/DockerRepos/XtraBitcoincash/README.md

 ## Supported Tags
 latest
-v0.16.2
+v0.18.1

 ## What's in this image?
-This image contains the version 0.16.2 of bitcoin
+This image contains the version 0.18.1 of bitcoincash

 ## Supported Docker Versions